-Prior to appointment to the program, fellows must have completed an acceptable residency described in III.A.1. above in anesthesiology or emergency medicine; or at least three clinical years in an acceptable residency described in III.A.1. above in neurological surgery, obstetrics and gynecology, orthopaedic surgery, otolaryngology, surgery, thoracic surgery, vascular surgery, or urology.
+Prior to appointment to the program, fellows must have completed an acceptable residency as described in III.A.1. in anesthesiology or emergency medicine; or at least three clinical years in an acceptable residency as described in III.A.1. in neurological surgery, obstetrics and gynecology, orthopaedic surgery, otolaryngology - head and neck surgery, surgery, thoracic surgery, vascular surgery, or urology.
 (Core)

+III.A.1.c)

-III.A.1.c) Fellow Eligibility Exception
+Fellow Eligibility Exception